The Future of Data Modeling in Power BI with Fabric and AI Integration

 3. Anomaly Detection and Alert Systems

 AI spots unusual patterns or unexpected changes in data that might indicate errors or important business events.
-It learns what normal data behavior looks like and flags anything that deviates significantly from these patterns.
+It learns what normal data behaviour looks like and flags anything that deviates significantly from these patterns.
 The system can send automatic alerts when it detects problems or interesting trends that need attention.
 Early detection helps businesses respond quickly to issues before they become serious problems or missed opportunities.

 4. Smart Data Categorization and Grouping